morrislaptop/laravel-popo-caster/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/morrislaptop/laravel-castable-object/run-tests?label=tests)](https://github.com/morrislaptop/laravel-castable-object/actions?query=workflow%3ATests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/morrislaptop/laravel-castable-object.svg?style=flat-square)](https://packagist.org/packages/morrislaptop/laravel-castable-object)

 Laravel is awesome.
 Spatie's [data transfer object](https://github.com/spatie/data-transfer-object) package for PHP is awesome.
-But they don't cast objects like strings to ints or dates to DateTimes.
+But they don't cast objects like dates to DateTimes and collections are a bit of pain.
 Plain Old PHP Objects (POPOs) are a bit better in that regard.

 Have you ever wanted to cast your JSON columns to a value object?